 Remission and the chance of recurrence

-As described above, a complete remission is when leukemia cannot be detected in the body or at very low levels, and the patient usually doesn’t experience any symptoms.
+As described above at the beginning of this section, a complete remission is when leukemia cannot be detected in the body or at very low levels, and the patient usually doesn’t experience any symptoms.
 This may also be called having “no evidence of disease” or NED.